 The visit is the result of a partnership, started in 2010, between Purdue and the government of Colombia that created the Colombia-Purdue Institute, designed to enhance the scientific and entrepreneurial workforce in the South American nation.

-The students, scheduled to arrive on campus Saturday (June 21), will work with faculty in six Purdue colleges - Agriculture, Engineering, Health and Human Sciences, Pharmacy, Science, and Technology.
+The studentsarrived on campus in late June and will work with faculty in six Purdue colleges - Agriculture, Engineering, Health and Human Sciences, Pharmacy, Science, and Technology.
 The students will be involved in research across many fields of study, such as involving how to apply technology for use in medical devices, better using natural products in pharmaceuticals and producing biofuels for aviation.

 "They will gain expertise from top-level laboratories and faculty at Purdue across many disciplines and take back to their country what they learned," said Tamara Benjamin, sustainable agriculture and natural resources scientist in Purdue's Department of Botany and Plant Pathology.
 She is coordinating the visit on behalf of the CPI.

 Colombia is a strategic partner for Purdue, said Arvind Raman, the associate dean for global engineering programs who is on the CPI leadership team.
 He noted that Purdue has more students from Colombia than any other country in Latin America, resulting in a strong alumni base.
 Colombia also is the only non-Asian country among the 10 nations internationally with the most students enrolled at Purdue.

 The partnership and the 2012 free-trade agreement between the United States and Colombia are increasing opportunities for both countries.
 Purdue's Office of Global Affairs recently opened an office that focuses on engagement with Colombia.